Tory Island: Recent history

+WW1 sinking of HMS Audacious

 The first battleship the British lost during the First World War, the super-dreadnought HMS Audacious (23,400 tons), was sunk off Tory Island on 27 October 1914 by a naval mine that had been laid by the armed German merchant-cruiser Berlin.
 The loss was kept an official secret in Britain until 14 November 1918 (three days after the end of the war).
 The sinking was witnessed and photographed by passengers on RMS Olympic, the sister ship of RMS Titanic.

+Community of artists

 Since the 1950s, the island has been home to a small community of artists, and has its own art gallery.
-The English artist Derek Hill (d.
-2000) was associated with the Tory artist community.
+The English artist Derek Hill (1916–2000) was associated with the Tory artist community.

+King of Toraigh

 In keeping with a long-standing tradition, a "king" is chosen by consensus of the islanders.
 The most recent "King of Tory" (in Irish, Rí Thoraí) was the painter Patsy Dan Rodgers (Patsaí Dan Mac Ruaidhrí), who held the post from the 1990s until his death on 19 October 2018.
 The king has no legal power, but has duties that include acting as a spokesperson for the island community and welcoming people to the island.